Searching with the Locator

 - Going to a file in any open project (

-If the default filters do not match your use case, you can check whether you can change them.
-For all filters, you can change the filter prefix and restrict the search to items that match the filter.
+You can change the preset locator filters to match your use case.
+For example, you can change the filter prefix and restrict the search to items that match the filter.

 To configure a locator filter:

-- In the locator, click (Options) and select Configure to open the Locator options.
+- In the locator, click (Options) and select Configure to open the Locator preferences.

 - Select a filter, and then select Edit.